Winner's Curse Free Robust Mendelian Randomization with Summary Data

 Fourth, the confidence intervals provided by CARE have coverage probabilities close to the nominal 95\% level.
-When the absolute causal effect $|\theta|$ is large (say, 0.1), the absolute bias is relatively large, resulting in confidence intervals that slightly undercover the true causal effect.
+When the absolute causal effect $|\theta|$ is large (say, 0.1), the absolute bias is relatively large, resulting in slight undercoverage of the true causal effect.